Code-Institute-Submissions/portfolio-8/README.md

     *Core Javascript has been used to use the event handling functionality's on specific buttons.

 *	Jquery libraries:
-    *Jquery has been used for most interactive parts of the SPI.
-JQuery has been used to render the maps with specific routes and selections on specific buttons.
+    *Jquery has been used for most interactive parts.

 *	Fontawesome:
-    *Fontawesome as a toolkit has been used to the UX/UI so the SPI has is own brand identity.
+    *Fontawesome as a toolkit has been used to the UX/UI, especialy for icon styling.

 *   Heroku:
 *   *In this project data is actually transported between frontend and backend, GitHub pages are no longer sufficient as a project deploy location on its own.